 Your Autumn Maintenance Reminder

-Six tips for you to get your home in the best shape before the cooler months kick in.
+Tips for you to get your home in the best shape before the cooler months kick in.

 Image of Southern Canberra in Autumn with chair and lake

-If you’re a Canberra local you’ve probably noticed, it’s been warmer than normal this April.
-But as the old adage goes, “It always turns cold after ANZAC Day.”
+If you’re a Canberra local you’ve probably noticed, it’s been warmer than normal this April and as we head further into Autumn, we’re here to remind you of regular home maintenance.

-Clean gutters and downpipes
+Clean Gutters and Downpipes

 Albeit later than usual, we are into leaf-dropping season.
 Ensure your gutters are clean and downpipes unblocked.
 Regularly cleaning your gutters now will mean less hassle come spring.
 We also recommend enquiring with a roofer to see if you will benefit from gutter guard, additional downpipes, or weir overflows.